Good Times and West Coast Vibes: Stream Allah-Las' LP 'Calico Review' Right Here

 Listening to an Allah-Las’ record is like watching a vintage movie — the palette is muted and neutral, yet warmed by the hearth of nostalgia.
 Crisp images fade to romanticized memories, ones that get better and better each time you press rewind and play.
 An odd yearning creeps up inside you for days that were never yours, though you feel as if you were there.
 Foreign familiarity—that’s what Calico Review captures.

 As pioneers of this decade’s surf rock revival, the Allah-Las are pros at tapping into the sun-bleached tone of Southern California in the 60s and 70s.
 Their previous two releases, 2011’s self-titled debut and 2014’s Worship the Sun, are soaked in warm rays, copper-tinted, and framed by faded film stock, an aura the group has channeled since 2008 and transposed onto their latest work, Calico Review, with a little help from some antique equipment.
-We spoke to Pedrum Siadatian, Spencer Dunham, and Matthew Correia about recording at Los Angeles’ Valentine studios (where the Beach Boys made Pet Sounds), the myth of Hollywood, driving around Mexico, and learning to play the Mellotron.
+We spoke to Pedrum Siadatian, Spencer Dunham, and Matthew Correia about recording at Los Angeles’ Valentine studios, the myth of Hollywood, driving around Mexico, and learning to play the Mellotron.
 Read on for a glimpse into their latest, and listen to an exclusive stream of Calico Review, out September 9th via Mexican Summer, below.

 Videos by VICE